Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Pinnacles National Park

-The central coast of California has changed a lot since I grew up there (what without all the dinosaurs).
+The central coast of California has changed a lot since I grew up there (what, without all the dinosaurs).
 One of the cool changes is that my home county, Monterey County, now has a National Park, Pinnacles National Park.
-Pinnacles was a National Monument but recently got an upgrade.
+Pinnacles was a National Monument, but got an upgrade.
 If you’re not familiar with the park, it is a collapsed ancient volcano in one of California’s coastal ranges.

-It’s a great place to hike and so that’s just what I did.
+It’s a great place to hike, so that’s just what I did.
 I met JD from the Monterey tourism board for a hike from the west entrance of Pinnacles.
-I had never been to the west entrance of the park before, it’s winding one-lane road is a great argument for why driving an RV no bigger than a minivan is a joy.
-This is not a road for a movable house.
+I had never been to the west entrance of the park before.
+Its winding one-lane road is a great argument for why driving an RV no bigger than a minivan is a joy.
+This is not a road for a large RV.

 Pinnacles National Park